plaidfinch/myxine/README.md

 ### Running

-Myxine is meant to run in the background as a server process.
-Just run:
+Myxine is meant to run in the background.
+It might live longer than any individual program that uses it, and it's meant to be a service many programs might use at the same time.
+To get started, run:

 ```bash
 $ myxine